 The examinations at the conclusion of the 9th form level are compulsory in order to ensure that all young people have a solid academic ballast when they leave the Folkeskole and thereby a better foundation for completing a post-compulsory education.

-At the completion of education in the 10th form level, students have the opportunity to sit for examinations in one or more of the following subjects: Danish, mathematics, English, German/French and science/chemistry.
-Additionally, students can elect to sit for one or more of the 9th form level examinations in Danish, mathematics, English or science/chemistry, or choose a combination of 9th and 10th form level examinations.
+At the completion of education in the 10th form level, students have the opportunity to sit for examinations in one or more of the following subjects: Danish, mathematics, English, German/French and physics/chemistry.
+Additionally, students can elect to sit for one or more of the 9th form level examinations in Danish, mathematics, English or physics/chemistry, or choose a combination of 9th and 10th form level examinations.

 Other Forms of Assessment